 Bells and whistles cost more – and this spinner costs less.
 For most people, that’s a tradeoff worth making.

 Looking a little more closely at the Phoenix 98623 Revolution Cycle Pro II Exercise Bike:

-There’s one number which overrides those negatives for many purchasers: 200.
-That’s the list price of this spin bike, but you can usually find it for even less.
-If you’re looking for your first indoor exercise bike to be strong and provide a good workout – 200 is the number that matters the most.
-The Sunny is a very strong first spinner.
+The cost overrides any negatives you might find on this bike.
+If you’re looking for your first indoor exercise bike to be strong and provide a good workout – the Sunny is a very strong contender.

 Specs for the Sunny SF-B1001 Indoor Cycling Bike:

 The SB900 isn’t cheap, but it’s much less expensive than the models that top the Groom+Style rankings.
 And it’s definitely worth its price.

 This Sole Fitness model is a very quiet, magnetic resistance indoor exercise bike with a 40-pound flywheel.
 A heavy flywheel simulates the smoother ride and natural feel of riding an outdoor bicycle, although many riders (including those at G+S) have gravitated toward lighter flywheels like the 8-pounder on the Keiser M3 which spin faster because they lessen pressure on the knees and give muscles a better workout.
 Conventional wisdom still favors heavier flywheels like the 37-pounder on the Schwinn Fitness AC, though, and they are definitely a good choice for competitive bikers.